-Cost Per Population for Parks, Recreation, and Culture2
+Cost Per Population for Parks, Recreation, and Culture

-2 Net cost of Parks, Recreation, and Culture reported in the 2019 FIR divided by most recent 2021 population counts reported in 2021 Census.
+&lt;sup>2 Net cost of Parks, Recreation, and Culture reported in the 2019 FIR divided by most recent 2021 population counts reported in 2021 Census.

 In future, it is reasonable to re-engage surrounding municipalities based on the cost sharing precedent of the West Parry Sound Recreation and Cultural Centre.